MLIP Arena: Advancing Fairness and Transparency in Machine Learning Interatomic Potentials via an Open, Accessible Benchmark Platform: Introduction

 Third, conventional error-based regression metrics often fail to reflect the practical utility and generalizability of MLIPs in real-world applications. \citet{pota2024thermal} recently demonstrated that while some MLIPs exhibit zero-shot capabilities for lattice thermal conductivity prediction, many top-ranked Matbench Discovery models perform worse due to broken crystal symmetry and rough PES derivatives.
 This underscores that relying solely on regression metrics while ignoring physical priors can widen the gap between model predictions and experimental observables.

-To address these challenges, we introduce \textbf{MLIP Arena}, a fair and transparent benchmark platform for foundation MLIPs.
-This platform evaluates the quality of the learned PES and the physical laws and symmetries critical to atomistic modeling.
-Unlike prior error-based DFT reference benchmarks \citep{riebesell2023matbench, yu2024systematic, focassio2024performance, zhu2025accelerating, wines2024chips}, \textbf{MLIP Arena focuses on examining physical soundness in order to evaluate the utility of MLIPs for downstream applications}.
-By moving beyond error-based assessments, it offers more actionable insights for model development and training.
-Specifically, we examine how well foundation MLIPs capture physics-aware phenomena, their reliability for accurate atomistic modeling, and their readiness for practical scientific research and discovery.
+To address these challenges, we introduce \textbf{MLIP Arena}, a fair and transparent benchmarking platform for foundation MLIPs.
+This platform evaluates both the quality of the learned PES and the extent to which models respect the physical laws and symmetries essential to atomistic modeling.
+Unlike previous error-based DFT reference benchmarks \citep{riebesell2023matbench, yu2024systematic, focassio2024performance, zhu2025accelerating, wines2024chips}, \textbf{MLIP Arena focuses on assessing physical soundness to better evaluate the utility of MLIPs for downstream applications}.
+By moving beyond error-centric evaluations, it provides more actionable insights for model development and training.
+Specifically, we assess how well foundation MLIPs capture physics-informed phenomena, their reliability for accurate atomistic simulations, and their readiness for practical scientific research and discovery.
+The MLIPs evaluated in this work are listed in \Cref{tab:models}.